 Our on site CNC machine enables us to cut large forms and create smooth lines, with a superior level of accuracy.
-The flexibility of CNC machining can be used in a huge range of physical build projects.
-We can create two dimensional signage or flat pack kits for exhibition displays right through to complex 3D forms, like prototype furniture, boat hulls or landscapes.
-Our experienced technicians enable us to work from supplied 3D files, or generate CAD from hand-drawn sketches and designer’s notes.
+The flexibility of CNC machining can be used in a huge range of projects for our clients, or we can offer our CNC services for others managing a physical build project.
+Our comprehensive CAD suite and experienced technicians enable us to work from supplied 3D files, or build up drawings from hand-drawn sketches and designer’s notes.

 Contoured architectural baseboards can be cut from dense foam materials and hand-finished.
 A 3D CNC cutting file can be extrapolated from ordnance survey plans, incorporating levelled-off areas and datum sections for building footprints cut into the landforms.
 Making architectural models this way can accurately illustrate how a scheme will interact with surrounding countryside, and is extremely useful if a site is undergoing extensive landscaping and redevelopment.